ymath-io/ymath.io/content/courses/exponents/properties/same-base/index.md

 The bases of the powers have to be the same for this property to work.
 If you try to simplify $x^2\cdot y^3$, you will not get anywhere since it's already simplified.
 $$x^2 \cdot y^3=(xx)(yyy)$$
 $$\neq x^5\neq y^5 \neq (x+y)^5 \neq (xy)^5$$
 In case you missed it, all the expressions on the second line are **not equal** to the expressions on the first line.
 Don't make up new properties unless you know that they're true.
-Chances are, the property will be false!
+Chances are, the "property" will be false!

-Speaking of false properties, make sure the powers are being multiplied, not added together.
+Speaking of incorrect properties, make sure the powers are being multiplied, not added together.
 $$x^2+x^3\neq x^5$$

 In case you're curious, a valid way to rewrite the above expression is to use the Product of Powers Property along with the Distributive Property.